fubicales2016/fogbowcloud.org/content/pages/multiplatform.md

 Support for multiple platforms
 ==========
-We are still developing the features to support multiple platforms for exploiting shared resources running multiple platforms.
+We are still developing the features to exploit shared resources running multiple platforms.
 Watch this space.